dart-lang/test/doc/architecture.md

 Whereas the [`VMPlatform`][VMPlatform] loads each separate suite in isolation, the `BrowserPlatform` shares a substantial amount of resources between suites.
 All suites load their code from a single HTTP server, which is managed by the platform.
-This server provides access to Dart entrypoint wrappers for Dartium and content shell, to compiled JavaScript for other browsers, and to HTML files that bootstrap the tests.
+This server provides access to compiled JavaScript for other browsers, and to HTML files that bootstrap the tests.

 In addition to sharing a server, when multiple suites are loaded for the same browser, they all share a tab within that browser.
 Each separate browser is